mlech26l/iclr-analysis/README.md

 ![alt](images/updated_review_ratings_of_8.png)

-## How does a change in score correlate with the experience of the reviewer
+## How does a change in score associate with the experience of the reviewer

 | Experience assessment | Number of reviews |  % of reviews that changed score |
 | --- | --- | --- |